|

 Appropriate use of terms in context, grammar, relevant register, and connectors 3 points Argumentation 3 points Preparation of relevant questions to be posed during the defense 3 points

 ad 5.
 Complex test (during the examination period) Written test - the total is 40 points (a minimum of 20 points to be achieved).
-Students have three attempts.
+Students have three attempts (provided they fail in the previous attempt; it is not possible to take the test again to improve the grade).
 For Complex Test Sample go to SIS.

 The actual test consists of: * Vocabulary covered during the entire term * Grammar (emphatic structures, linking words, hedging, inversion, stating facts and opinions, cause and effect) * Describing trends or movements expressed in graphs NB: The test contains instructions ONLY in English ( no translation is provided).